 Week 5: Our Digital Citizenship Pledge Lesson overview: Purpose: What makes a strong online community?
 Lesson: Students will define what a community is, both in person and online, explain how having norms helps people in a community achieve their goals, and create and pledge to adhere to shared norms for being in an online community.
 Students can practice keyboarding using the links in the previous lesson if time allows.
 Lesson links/resources: Our Digital Citizenship Pledge lesson CS objectives addressed: Students will be able to: Develop their digital citizenship skills by understanding the importance of online etiquette Develop their keyboarding skills Standards: NI.1B.1-Model how information is broken down into smaller pieces, transmitted as packets through multiple devices over networks and the internet, and reassembled at the destination.
-Time needed: Total Time: 60 minutes Our Digital Citizenship Pledge lesson 45 min Keyboard practice 15 min Materials needed: Teacher: Subject integrated: Social Studies Other standards addressed: CI.3.2-Demonstrate knowledge of community and local government.
-Vocabulary: Digital citizen : Someone who uses technology responsibly to learn, create, and participate Notes:
+Time needed: Total Time: 60 minutes• Our Digital Citizenship Pledge lesson• Keyboard practice 15 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Our Digital Citizenship Pledge lesson • Common Sense teacher account Students: • Computer/tablet with internet access • Common Sense teacher account Subject integrated: Social Studies

-Week 6: C ode.org, Course D,Lesson 1-Password Power-Up Lesson overview: Purpose: Common Sense Education created this lesson to teach students how strong passwords can help protect their privacy.
-Lesson: Warm Up: Pssst What's a Password?
-Key Vocabulary Evaluate: Uh-Oh!
-If Then Create: Power Up Your Password Wrap Up: Password Tips Notes Extended Learning Lesson links/resources: Lesson 1: Password Power-Up CS objectives addressed: Students will be able to: Define the term "password" and describe a password's purpose Practice creating a memorable and strong password Standards: NI.1B.2-Discuss real-world cybersecurity problems and how personal information can be protected.
-Time needed: Total Time: 60 min Warm Up 10 min Evaluate 20 min Create 10 min Wrap Up 5 min Extended Learning ~15 min Materials needed: Teacher: Subject integrated: ELA Other standards addressed: SL.3.1- Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on others' ideas and expressing their own clearly.
-Vocabulary: Password: A secret string of letters, symbols, and numbers that you can use to restrict who can access something digital
+Other standards addressed: CI.3.2 -Demonstrate knowledge of community and local government.
+Vocabulary: Digital citizen: Someone who uses technology responsibly to learn, create, and participate Notes:

-Phrase: A group of words that go together and are easy to remember Symbol : A character other than a number or letter, such as #, !, or @ Username : A name you create to sign into a website, app, or game Notes: Username: A name you create to sign into a website, app, or game Build in with classroom routines and procedures. →Teachers will need to create free teacher and/or student accounts (when applicable) at code.org.
+Week 6: Code.org, Course D,Lesson 1-Password Power-Up Lesson overview: Purpose: Common Sense Education created this lesson to teach students how strong passwords can help protect their privacy.
+Lesson: • Warm Up: • Pssst What's a Password? • Key Vocabulary • Evaluate: • Uh-Oh!
+If Then • Create: • Power Up Your Password • Wrap Up: • Password Tips Notes • Extended Learning Lesson links/resources: Lesson 1: Password Power-Up CS objectives addressed: Students will be able to: Define the term "password" and describe a password's purpose Practice creating a memorable and strong password Standards: NI.1B.2-Discuss real-world cybersecurity problems and how personal information can be protected.
+Time needed: Total Time: 60 min • Warm Up 10 min • Evaluate 20 min • Create 10 min • Wrap Up 5 min • Extended Learning ~15 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Password Power-Up: IfThenScenarios-Answer key • Password Power-Up: Lesson Quiz-Answer key • Password Power-Up: Lesson Slides-Slides • Password Power-Up: Power-Up Your Password-Answer key • Code.org account Students: • Computer/tablet with internet access • Password Power-Up: IfThenScenarios-Handout • Password Power-Up: IfThenScenarios-Handout • Password Power-Up: Lesson Quiz-Resource • Password Power-Up: Power-Up Your Password-Handout

-Week 7: Code.org, Course D, Lesson 2-Graph Paper Programming
+Code.org account Subject integrated: ELA Other standards addressed: SL.3.1- Engage effectively in a range of collaborative discussions (one-on- one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on others' ideas and expressing their own clearly.
+Vocabulary: Password : A secret string of letters, symbols, and numbers that you can use to restrict who can access something digital Phrase : A group of words that go together and are easy to remember Symbol : A character other than a number or letter, such as #, !, or @ Username : A name you create to sign into a website, app, or game Notes: Build in with classroom routines and procedures. →Teachers will need to create free teacher and/or student accounts (when applicable) at code.org .

-In this context-setting lesson, students use symbols to instruct each other to color squares on graph paper.
+Week 7: Code.org, Course D, Lesson 2-Graph Paper Programming Lesson overview: Purpose: In this context-setting lesson, students use symbols to instruct each other to color squares on graph paper.
 By "programming" one another to draw pictures, students get an opportunity to experience some of the core concepts of programming in a fun, accessible way.
-This activity aims to build critical thinking skills and excitement for the course while introducing some of the fundamental programming concepts that students will use throughout the course.
-By introducing basic concepts like sequencing and algorithms to the class in an unplugged activity, students who are intimidated by computers can still build a foundation of understanding on these topics.
+This activity aims to build